You can manage & track your card collection and decks once you create an account and login.

 Revealed at Gen-Con on July 2018, The Transformers TCG was was released by Wizards of the Coast (WotC) on September 28th, 2018.
 During the game's lifespan, WotC released five waves of cards plus additional smaller sets and convention exclusives.
 The game was celebrated at PAX Unplugged 2019 with The Energon Invitational, the game's largest tournament with 165 players.
-However, in July of 2020, just two years after the game was first announced, it was brought to an abrupt end when WotC announced that it was canceled.
+However, on July 20, 2020, just two years after the game was first announced, it was brought to an abrupt end when WotC announced that it was canceled.
 The COVID-19 pandemic was cited as the primary reason for the cancellation.

 The game has now been "canceled" and in the fans' hands longer than it was in WotC's hands.